 As can be seen in the table, various other projects are also slated to occur during 2016.
 Carolina and Kure beaches will be constructed during the winter, within the environmental windows typically recommended for nourishment projects.
-While they will not occur at the same time as Duck, there is the potential for any time lag effects to occur simultaneously with those resulting from Duck.
+While they will not occur at the same time as Kill Devil Hills, there is the potential for any time lag effects to occur simultaneously with those resulting from Kill Devil Hills.

-As previously discussed, the towns of Kitty Hawk and Kill Devil Hills are pursuing nourishment projects similar in nature to the Duck project, and the projects will likely be coordinated between the three towns.
-The three towns are all pursuing constructing their respective projects outside the environmental windows.
+As previously discussed, the towns of Kitty Hawk and Duck are pursuing nourishment projects similar in nature to the Kill Devil Hills project, and the projects will likely be coordinated between the three towns.
+The towns are all pursuing constructing their respective projects outside the environmental windows.
 The proximity of these beaches and timing of the projects leads to the potential of time-crowded and space-crowded impacts in Dare County.

 It is also important to evaluate the amount of beach habitat that could be impacted by beach nourishment in the foreseeable future, relative to the entire North Carolina shoreline.
-Table 31 presents a summary of the miles of shoreline that are currently managed, under development for a beach management program, or could potentially be managed in the future.
-In the case of Duck, the proposed project will involve approximately 1.68 miles of nourished shoreline, representing less than 0.01% of the 326 miles of oceanfront shoreline in North Carolina.
-Going further, there are 124 miles of shoreline that are either actively managed in a beach nourishment program or under development for one.
+Table 30 presents a summary of the miles of shoreline that are currently managed, under development for a beach management program, or could potentially be managed in the future.
+In the case of Kill Devil Hills, the proposed project will involve approximately 2.77 miles of nourished shoreline, representing less than 0.01% of the 326 miles of oceanfront shoreline in North Carolina.
+Going further, there are 124 miles of shoreline that are actively managed either in a beach nourishment program or under development for one.
 Additionally, when the municipalities that could potentially seek management in the future are considered, the total amount of managed shoreline could reach 163 miles.
 Considering an average nourishment interval of 4.4 years, up to 11.4% (37 miles) of shoreline could be nourished per year.
 This number assumes all projects will be constructed during the same year, and is therefore the maximum amount of shoreline that could be nourished in a given year.
 Actual mileage of nourished shoreline per year will likely vary from this number.
-Additionally, it is not likely that all projects will vary.
+Additionally, it is not likely that all projects will pursue summertime dredging, therefore the type and magnitude of direct and indirect impacts will vary.